PhotonVision/photonvision/docs/source/docs/installation/wiring.md

 ### Recommended: Coprocessor with Passive POE (Gloworm, Pi with SnakeEyes, Limelight)

 1. Plug the [passive POE injector](https://www.revrobotics.com/rev-11-1210/) into the coprocessor and wire it to PDP/PDH (NOT the VRM).
-2. Add a breaker to relevant slot in your PDP/PDH
+2. Add a breaker to the relevant slot in your PDP/PDH.
 3. Run an ethernet cable from the passive POE injector to your network switch / radio (we *STRONGLY* recommend the usage of a network switch, see the [networking](networking.md) section for more info.)

 ### Coprocessor without Passive POE